Know Yourself. Own Your Story. Build Your Future.

 Week 3

-Students learn cost of living, budgeting, business models, and execution planning — the practical foundation for their idea.
+Students learn cost of living, budgeting, business models, and execution planning.
+They also develop campaign schedules and begin content creation.

 4